GenesisFR/TheWitcher2SavelockBypasser/README.md

 - **Play**: runs the game through Steam.

 ## Known limitations
 It only supports up to 5 insane playthroughs.
-Either hit the Reset button before starting your 6th playthrough or see the [workaround](#workaround) section below.
+Either hit the Reset button before starting your 6th playthrough or see the [Workaround](#workaround) section below.

-## <a name="workarounds">Workaround</a>
+## <a name="workaround">Workaround</a>
 You can use this [mod](https://www.nexusmods.com/witcher2/mods/794) to bypass permadeath entirely.
 You have to use it before dying though, as I think it prevents the game from writing to registry when you die.